SymbolicModel/GettingStarted/README.md

 2. Install WSL
    - Open PowerShell in **administrator** mode by right-clicking and selecting "Run as administrator", enter the `wsl --install` command, then **restart your machine**.
    - Open PowerShell or Terminal (not in administrator mode) and type in `wsl --install Ubuntu-24.04`.
-     - You will be prompt to create a user name and password for the Linux system.
+     - You will be prompted to create a user name and password for the Linux system.
 3. Open a **WSL terminal window** (using the start menu and navigate to `Ubuntu` or by typing `wsl` from a command prompt / PowerShell).
 4. Type `code` to open a VS Code.
 5. Follow the rest of the guide above for Linux, starting from step 2.